meirisoda/obsidian/School_Fall2023/PSCL389/Writing Assignments/Week 10 Writing Assignment.md

 "It just feels like wasted time and I am constantly holding myself back."
 "I am slowly rediscovering myself but it's just lost time and I know there is no point in looking back and regretting the things I haven't done - just look forward and see what I can do now but it's just a shame."

 Which is extremely timely.
 I'm at a time in my life where I'm nearing graduation and my post-graduation plans will soon become a reality.
 But I don't even have a solid idea of what I want to do post graduation.
 I came to CWRU as a nursing student and I am still a nursing student.
-I was original
+I was originally planning on going to art school for illustration, and throughout the portfolio process, I became extremely discouraged and switched over to nursing.
+I didn't think I could r